kubernetes/kops/docs/upgrade_from_kubeup.md

 # Upgrading from kube-up to kops

-Kops let you upgrade an existing kubernetes cluster installed using kube-up, to a cluster managed by kops.
+kOps let you upgrade an existing kubernetes cluster installed using kube-up, to a cluster managed by kops.

 ** This is a slightly risky procedure, so we recommend backing up important data before proceeding.